5 HSA FAQS brokers can help HR answer

 1. What are the advantages to an employer of offering an HDHP and HSA combination?

 The benefits of offering employees an HDHP and HSA vary dramatically depending upon the circumstances.
 A major strength of offering an HSA program is flexibility.

 Employers can be very generous and fully fund an HSA and also pay for the HDHP coverage.

-The list below elaborates on strengths of HDHPs and HSAs.
+The list below elaborates on the strengths of HDHPs and HSAs.

 • Lower Premiums.
 HDHPs, with their high deductibles, are usually less expensive than traditional insurance.

 • Consumer-Driven Healthcare.
 Many employers believe in the concept of consumer-driven healthcare.
 If an employer makes employees responsible for the relatively high deductible, the employees may be more careful and inquisitive about their health care purchases.
 Combining this with an HSA where employees can keep unused money increases employees’ desire to use health care dollars as if they were their own money – because it is their own money.

 • Lower Administration Burden.
 Given the individual account nature of HSAs, much of the administrative burden for HSAs is switched from the employer (or paid third-party administrator) to the employee and the HSA custodian as compared to health FSAs and HRAs.
 This increased burden on the employee comes with significant perks: more control over how and when the money is spent, increased privacy, and better ability to add money to the HSA outside of the employer.